algasami/volare_contract/README.md

 # volare_contract
-A collection of markdown files for me to keep tracking of my schedule.
+A collection of markdown files for me to keep track of my schedule.